 Note: Setting value to -1 will light all LEDs.
 However, querying it subsequently will return 1 as both representations are the same in hardware.
-The readable range of value (page 119) is effectively -1 < http://shop.ciseco.co.uk/pi-liter-8-led-strip-for-the-raspberry-pi/ value $\leq 1$ .
+The readable range of value (page 127) is effectively -1 < value <= 1.

-PI-TRAFFIC
+15.8 PI-TRAFFIC